 Data input and output procedures need only be set up and validated once for the applicable data standards, and this is an investment in time and resources.
 However it pays off very quickly by reducing the number of interfaces that need to be maintained, and by being able to offer customers a richer data format, notably in terms of large amounts of metadata, that in turn should allow for an up-sell of services.

 Why does a service company need to support standards?

 Moving in the direction of standards data exchange formats makes strong business sense when one considers the number of large customer organizations, notably multi-national majors, large independents and National Oil Companies (NOCs), that are have been and continue to be strong backers of the standards organizations.

-Standards are developed using the efforts of Special Interest Groups (SIGs) that bring together experts from member organizations (operators, service and technology companies) to develop the specifications for data standards in a collegial manner.
+Standards are developed using the efforts of Work Groups that bring together experts from member organizations (operators, service and technology companies) to develop the specifications for data standards in a collegial manner.
 Being a member of one or more SIGs allows service company experts to take part in the process, ensuring that new standards incorporate items relevant to company-specific activities or products.